-Shareholders usually meet annually to vote for a board of directors - either to re-elect the current directors or to vote in new directors.
 The board meets regularly, perhaps monthly or quarterly, to review the operations of the corporation and to set policies for future operations.
-The board may decide to distribute some assets of the corporation as a dividend to shareholders.
+The board may decide to distribute some assets of the corporation as a dividend to stockholders.
 It may also decide that some percentage of the assets of the corporation legally available for dividends should be made unavailable; in this case, a restriction is created.
 Accounting for such restrictions is discussed later in this chapter.